 - Add a custom parameter matching a dataref, e.g.

-- On the timeline for that dataref custom parameter, add a logic track for intensity (disclose the master track of the snapshot, right-click on “intensity” and pick “add automation)”.
+- On the tab for that dataref custom parameter, add an automation track for intensity (disclose the master track of the snapshot, right-click on “intensity” and pick “add automation)”.

-- Key-frame an increase in intensity with an increase in the dataref.
+- Key-frame an increase in intensity with an increase in the dataref value.

 Finally, please note that the inside_ratio datarefs take into account the camera location but not the status of doors or any openings.

 - If the sound proofing of your aircraft becomes a lot worse when the door is open, apply a secondary mix change (besides the location snapshot) based on the door-opening datarefs or canopy datarefs.